creepoff1/assigment/Test_Plan_Assignment.md

 }
 ```
 ### Steps:
--	Open file interface.go and add one more method for TestedInterface:
+-	Open the interface.go file and add a new method to the TestedInterface:
 ```
 package main